band-unfolding/bandup/README.md

       operating systems, I cannot guarantee that it will always work smoothly.
       You might eventually need to play a bit with the scripts and, very rarely, with the Makefiles and source code.
-    * In the calculations and tests I've performed with BandUP so far, I've basically used intel compilers (v.
-12.1.4).
-I *believe* that you should have no problems using other versions of ifort/icc (and *maybe* even other non-intel compilers), but I cannot, unfortunatelly, guarantee that it will work in 100% of the cases.
+    * In the calculations and tests I've performed with BandUP so far, I've mostly used intel compilers (v.
+12.1.4) and, a few times, GNU compilers (v.
+5.2).
+      I *believe* that you should have no problems using other versions of ifort/icc (and *maybe* even other non-intel compilers), as well as more recent versions of gfortran/gcc.
+Mind, however, that I cannot guarantee that it will work in 100% of the cases.
     * Of course, I'll try my best to help you out in case you do have problems.
     * Last, but not least: Always check the results with a critical eye, specially if they don't look the way you think they are supposed to.
 Please notify me if